Kabyle grammar: Pluralization

+Certain words exist only in the plural form and do not have a singular, such as: aman "water", medden "people", and ammewan "eyebrows".

+Certain words exist only in the singular form and do not have a plural, such as: tidet "truth", tiɣrit "correction", and tagella "food".

+The plural of certain words can change the meaning of the singular: tuccanin "mercurial", plural of tuccent "female jackal"; timeddukkal "placenta", plural of tamdeddakelt "female friend".

+Certain words can have different plural forms with different meanings: iri "collar" has two plural forms, iran "edge" or irawen "responsibility".

 Free and annexed state

 As in all Berber languages, Kabyle has two types of states or cases of the noun: one is unmarked (and can be glossed as abs or fs), while the other serves as a post-verbal subject of a transitive verb and the object of a preposition, among other contexts, and may be glossed as ann, int or cs.
 The former is often called free state, the latter construct state.
 The construct state of the noun derives from the free state through one of the following rules:

 The first involves a vowel alternation, whereby the vowel a become u :